facebook/react-native-website/docs/new-architecture-app-intro.md

 The New Architecture relies on the React Native Gradle Plugin (from the `react-native-gradle-plugin` NPM package) to build and run your project.

-Moreover, in this iteration of the guide we will let you build React Native from source.
+Moreover, in this iteration of the guide you will build React Native from source.

 If you updated your project to React Native 0.68+, you probably already have this configuration set up correctly.